-Please call our office (274-5522) and we can check your eligibility.
-If you are not on the poll-list, it may be because your registration form was not received or, for a primary, because you aren't enrolled in a party.
+Please call our office (607-274-5522) and we can check your eligibility.
+If you are not in the poll book, it may be because your registration form was not received or, for a primary, because you aren't enrolled in a party.
 If you believe that you are eligible, you can still vote.
 Ask for an affidavit ballot, which is basically a paper ballot.
 Or, you can see a judge and ask for a court order to vote on the machine.
 After the election, the Board of Elections will check its records and your vote will be counted, if you are indeed eligible to vote.
 If not, you will receive a notice that you are not eligible, along with a registration application for future elections.

 You sign in the poll book, receive a paper ballot from an Inspector, mark the ballot at a voting booth, and then put your marked ballot in the scanner on the optical scan voting machine.

 The optical scan voting machine is accessible for all voters.
 Instead of marking a ballot with a pen, a voter may use a Ballot Marking Device on the voting machine to vote independently and in privacy.